tanimislam/howdy/docs/source/plex-config/plex_services_config.rst

 Generate Imgur Credentials Using ``Plexstuff``
 ------------------------------------------------

-Here are the steps used to get working Imgur API access using the ``plex_config_gui.py``.
+Here are the steps used to get working Imgur API access using the ``plex_config_gui``.
 First register for an `Imgur account <https://imgur.com/register?redirect=https%3A%2F%2Fimgur.com%2F>`_, if you have not already done so.

 1. Once you have an account, `register an Imgur application <https://api.imgur.com/oauth2/addclient>`_.
 Specify an application name, choose the "OAuth2 authorization without a callback URL" option, provide an email address, and provide a basic description of the application.
 Here is a screen shot.